- Rates & Property

 No. Foil packaging cannot be recycled.
 Neither can drink cartons (e.g., soy milk and juice cartons).Close

-Items for recycling must be larger than the palm of your hand and smaller than three litres.Close
+Items for recycling must be larger than the palm of your hand and smaller than four litres.Close

-Keep these items out of all your bins, including your red bin.
+Keep these items out of all your bins, including your red rubbish bin.

 Whiteware, tyres, gas bottles and children’s car seats can be brought to Wānaka and Queenstown transfer stations for recycling (charges apply).